MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-qrcode-or-barcode.md

 # required metadata

 title: Add a QR code or barcode to transactional and receipt emails
-description: This topic explains how to insert QR codes or barcodes representing order IDs into transactional and receipt emails in Dynamics 365 Commerce.
+description: This topic explains how to insert QR codes and barcodes representing order IDs into transactional and receipt emails in Dynamics 365 Commerce.
 author: bicyclingfool
 manager: annbe
 ms.date: 03/01/2021